elastic/kibana/x-pack/plugins/observability_solution/infra/server/routes/infra/README.md

-# Infra Hosts API
+# Infra Assets API

-This API returns a list of hosts and their metrics.

 **POST /api/metrics/infra**

+This endpoint returns a list of hosts and their metrics.
 parameters:

 - type: asset type. 'host' is the only one supported now